micahkepe/artist-emulator/README.md

 3. Model training: A deep learning model is constructed using LSTM (Long Short-Term Memory) layers.
 The model is trained on the preprocessed data to learn the patterns and characteristics of the artist's music.

+4. Saving model weights: After training, the latest model weights are saved, enabling users to resume training or use the model for generation without retraining.

-4. Music generation: Once the model is trained, it can be used to generate new musical sequences that emulate the style of the artist.
+5. Music generation: Once the model is trained, it can be used to generate new musical sequences that emulate the style of the artist.
 These sequences can be converted back into MIDI files for further exploration and usage.

 ## Current Development Status

 This project is currently under development.
 Here are the key points to note:

 - The model training and music generation components are being actively developed and optimized.
-- The current version of the model focuses on a single artist, but future updates may include support for multiple artists.
+- The current version of the model focuses on a single artist, Bach, but future updates may include support for multiple artists.
-- As of now, the dataset used as training data is not publicly available due to licensing restrictions and is only used for non-commercial purposes.
-If you are interested in the dataset, please contact [me](mailto:micahkepe@gmail.com).
 - The project is being continuously improved to enhance the quality of the generated music and provide more customization options.

 ## Getting Started